Growing in Georgia – Success

 The Gainesville-Hall County Metropolitan Statistical Area (MSA) is among the top 50 fastest growing metros in the U.S. Total population is over 200,000 with a daytime population in Gainesville, the county seat, exceeding 100,000 people.

 Business and industry make long-term investments in Gainesville-Hall County because of its stability, skilled workforce, visionary leadership and quality of life.
 We are home to more than 300 manufacturing and processing concerns, and 48 locations of international companies representing 15 countries.
-From 2013 to 2018, 141 new and expanded industry locations generated 5,400 new jobs, retained 500 jobs and invested more than $1 billion in fixed capital.
+Since 2015, over 100 new and expanded businesses have announced 5,500 jobs and $1.2 billion in capital investment.

 Manufacturing remains strong and many allied industries such as automotive suppliers, plastics, consumer goods, food processing and life sciences locate in Gainesville-Hall County to manufacture and distribute products around the world.